 - Plant a tree to shade your largest west window in Summer.
 You won't save any money for years, but you'll get an A+ for long-range vision.

 - Purchase appliances with a high energy star rating and of an appropriate size for your family.
+You may also qualify for a NSW Appliance Replacement discount.
 Using appliances that are too large for your family size may be costing you more money than you need to pay.